Contents

 — AI Trade Lab, 2026-05-05

-Experiment disclosure: this two-account head-to-head was an internal AI Trade Lab test.
-A 14-signal, 30-day window is a tiny sample — conclusions apply only to this specific period.
+Illustrative disclosure: this two-account comparison and all of its numbers are a worked example used to demonstrate "where AI execution differs from manual," and are not a real account's backtest record.
+Even with real data, a 14-signal, 30-day window is a tiny sample that only reflects a specific period.
 AI auto-execution involves API key security and capital risk.
 Not investment advice.
-This page contains affiliate links (Binance, marked rel="sponsored") — we may earn a commission if you register through them.
 You incur no extra cost.
 Full disclosure →